Skip to Main Content

 1. Work with us

-We are here to help with search strategies, so don't hesitate to reach out to us, or to visit the reference desk at King.
-You can contact us by email, chat, phone, or appointment.
+We are here to help with search strategies, so don't hesitate to reach out to us!
+You can contact us by email, chat, phone, or make an appointment.